The Bankrate promise

 How to compare home insurance rates

-- Understand your needs: First, know what you’re looking for in a home insurance policy, so you can choose which companies to get quotes from.
+- Understand your needs: Knowing what you’re looking for in a home insurance policy may help you narrow down a list of potential companies and help you get a more accurate quote.

-- Gather quotes: You can get quotes online, by phone or in a local agency, depending on the company you choose.
+- Gather quotes: You may be able to get quotes online, by phone or through a local agency, depending on the company you choose.

 - Review third-party ratings: Looking at J.D.
-Power customer satisfaction scores and AM Best financial strength ratings can help you get a more well-rounded view of each carrier.
+Power customer satisfaction scores and AM Best financial strength ratings may help you get a more well-rounded view of each carrier.

 Homeowners insurance rates by state

 Every state has unique factors, such as extreme weather events, that could affect your homeowners insurance premium.
 To start your home insurance search, it may help to know how your state compares to others in the nation.
-Afterward, consider looking into the common weather hazards and other factors associated with your ZIP code that may further influence your premium.
+You might also consider looking into the common weather hazards and other factors associated with your ZIP code that may further influence your premium.

 Homeowners insurance rates by carrier

 Each carrier has a unique underwriting process and coverage offerings, so do not be surprised if you get different quotes from different insurance companies for the same coverage options.
-That is why it is a good idea to get quotes from multiple carriers so you can see which ones offer you the best coverage for your money.
+That is why most insurance professionals recommend getting quotes from multiple carriers so you can see which ones offer you the best coverage for your money.
 The table below showcases average annual premiums for a home insurance policy with a $250,000 dwelling coverage limit from the top providers in the U.S., listed in order of market share.

 - Coverage A, Dwelling: $250,000